mulesoft-consulting/api-config-tool/README.md

 **my-policies.json** is a file that contains the list of policies that will be applied to the API Instance being registered.
 See the following section on "Defining Policies" for more information on this file.

+**sla-tiers.json** is a file that contains the list of SLA tiers to apply to the API Instance.
+See the section on "Defining SLA tiers" for more information on this file.

 The file name specified here must either be in the current running directory or on the Java classpath as a resource file.
 The default file is distributed in the project as client‑credentials‑policy which applies client credential enforcement using HTTP headers client\_id and client\_secret.

 **my-clients.json** is a file that contains the list of client applications that will be registered as consumers of the API.
 As noted earlier, these client applications will be created if they do not already exist.
 Do to the current structure of Anypoint Access Management, the client application will fail if it already exists in another part of the Master Org that the specified Anypoint user performing the registration does not have access to.
 See the following section on "Defining a Client List" for more information on this file contents.